 In general, homebuyers want to buy the most affordable home in the most exclusive area they can afford.
-With this in mind, look at your home from a buyers perspective, the home should live up to or exceed the neighbourhood’s standards.
+With this in mind, look at your home from a buyers perspective, the home should live up to or exceed similar homes for sale in the neighborhood.

 Unless you’re willing to forfeit a considerable amount of money on the negotiation table, some home repairs are essential.